bluesky66-dev/kibana/x-pack/plugins/canvas/shareable_runtime/README.md

 ## Introduction

-The Canvas Shareable Runtime is designed to render Shareable Canvas Workpads outside of Kibana in a different website or application.
+The Canvas Shareable Runtime is designed to render Shareable Canvas Workpads outside of HyperSec Kibana in a different website or application.
 It uses the intermediate, "transient" state of a workpad, which is a JSON-blob state after element expressions are initially evaluated against their data sources, but before the elements are rendered to the screen.
-This "transient" state, therefore, has no dependency or access to ES/Kibana data, making it lightweight and portable.
+This "transient" state, therefore, has no dependency or access to ES/HyperSec Kibana data, making it lightweight and portable.

 This directory contains the code necessary to build and test this runtime.